-Split tunnelling is a common configuration for companies looking to overcome this problem.
+Split tunnelling is a common configuration for companies looking to overcome latency issues.

-Essentially, it involves routing only enterprise traffic that is destined for the corporate network over the VPN and encrypting connections to file servers, database servers and other technology assets.
+Essentially, split tunnelling involves routing only enterprise traffic that is destined for the corporate network over the VPN and encrypting connections to file servers, database servers and other technology assets.

 Other traffic, such as web or cloud application traffic is sent directly to the Internet.
 This removes unnecessary overhead and latency – improving performance for the user.